Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_v1_Yuekai.md

 dateCreated: 2025-03-19T10:14:24.946Z
 ---

+> This version of BMCU is outdated.
+It is not recommended to assemble this version without special reasons.
+{.is-warning}

 # Preamble
 The tutorials on this page are adapted to the following models posted on my makerworkd.